prot3in2018/tabletap/README.txt

 - Account Management: Users can sign up, log in, and delete their accounts.

 AI Usage Declaration:
-ChatGPT was used to:
-- Generate  images used in the dashboard (Digital Menu Creation & Management/Order Management for Staff/Table Setup)
+ChatGPT was used to generate images used in the dashboard (Digital Menu Creation & Management/Order Management for Staff/Table Setup)
-- Generate explanations for Python code
-No direct copy-paste of AI work was used in final submission without manual rewriting or inderstanding.
+No direct copy-paste of AI work was used in the final submission without manual rewriting or understanding.